Patient Monitor Accessory Replacement Schedule: When to Change Each Accessory

 Visual Inspection Guide: What to Check Each Shift

 Scheduled replacement covers the time-based dimension.
-But accessories can also degrade prematurely.
-A quick visual check at the start of each shift catches problems before they cause clinical issues.
+But accessories can also degrade prematurely from rough handling, disinfection, or manufacturing defects.
+A quick visual check at the start of each shift catches problems before they affect patient monitoring.

 ECG Cables & Leadwires